jakedowns/ellipsizer/README.md

 # ellipsizer
-A JS method for ellipsizing elements which contain block-level elements (edge case not supported by text-overflow: ellipsis)
+A JS method for ellipsizing elements which contain nested block-level elements (edge case not supported by text-overflow: ellipsis)